コンテンツにスキップ

 * Click here for the official website!

-The current building was rebuilt by the 15th generation owner, Ejima Heihachi, after the store was destroyed in the Great Kanto Earthquake.
-The overhanging eaves, known as "dashigeta-zukuri," are a tradition of Odawara merchants.
+The current building is a reconstruction by the 15th generation Heihachi Ejima of the family business, which was destroyed in the Great Kanto Earthquake.
+The "dashigeta-zukuri" style, with its overhanging eaves, is said to be a tradition of merchant houses in Odawara.

-The interior of the store has been remodeled to make it earthquake-resistant, but the museum area is well worth seeing.
-Exhibits include a deerskin happi coat made to commemorate the building's completion and recovery from the earthquake, as well as a tea kettle favored by the famous tea master Masuda Donno.
+While the shop's interior has been renovated for earthquake resistance, the museum area is well worth seeing.
+On display are items such as a deerskin happi coat made to commemorate the recovery from the earthquake and the completion of the building, as well as a tea kettle cherished by Masuda Don'ō, who was also famous as a tea master.

 [Address] 2-13-7 Sakaemachi, Odawara City